somechris/qansible/roles/apache-website/README.txt

     * `from`: A match for the part of the current URI to rewrite.
     * `to`: The target to rewrite to.
     * `flags`: A list of flags for this rewrite rule (E.g.: `['END']`)
+* `apache_website_mod_configs`: (optional) (default: {}) A dictionary for
+  configs for additional server mods.
+The keys of this dictionary are the names of the mod, (E.g.: `wsgi`) and the corresponding values hold the config for that module.
+Possible key/values are:
+  * `wsgi`: Configures a WSGI site.
+The value is a list of configuration lines to add to the VirtualHost.
+Each line has to start in `WSGI`.
+Configuring wsgi automatically switches cgi scripts to wsgi for this VirtualHost.